 Look out for the person you know is being picked on.
 Make friends with them, or walk with them in lunch queues or corridors.
 Bullies think twice about being mean if someone has supporters.

-If you are worried about a friend, this leaflet gives some good ideas - Help a friend in need
+If you are worried about a friend, this leaflet gives some good ideas -

 I think I might be a bully.
 What should I do?